SreevidyaChGitHub/SreevidyaChGitHub/README.md

     <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>
   </a>

 I'm a passionate software developer with experience in the development of Web-based and Windows-based applications using .NET Technologies with SQL Server as a database in the backend.
 After a career break, I recently upskilled myself in React.js and am eager to re-enter the IT field.
+I love working on innovative projects and learning new technologies.

 <h1>Skills</h1>
  <b>Languages/Technologies:</b> JavaScript, C#, Web APIs <br/>